-This article lists the types of graphics which can be incorporated into an MS-Word document and describes some of their available options.
+Discussion of the many types of graphics which can be incorporated into an MS-Word document and how to select their options.

 Word offers a wide range of graphics for documents, including WordArt, drop caps, page borders, and Illustrations such as shapes, SmartArt, clip art, screenshots (PrintScreen), photos, and charts.